 Because we live in an age of infobesity, where everyone overloads the amount of information on the web in an attempt to rank on top, it’s easy to fall victim to keyword cannibalization without realizing it.
 To help you avoid it, this article will go over what exactly keyword cannibalization is in pay-per-click (PPC) advertising, why it’s bad, its 3 different types, and steps you can take to avoid it.

-In PPC advertising, keyword cannibalization refers to when you have two or more campaigns targeting the same search query.
-In other words, you have multiple ads competing for the same keyword.
+In PPC advertising, keyword cannibalization refers to when you have two or more campaigns targeting the same search query in search results/pages ranking.
+In other words, you have multiple ads competing for the same keyword or two or more pages.
 It’s considered “cannibalization” because it’s as if you are taking a “bite” out of your own ad margins and results.

-Search engines like Google automatically show the ad they deem most relevant based on its ad rank.
+Search engines like Google search/ search engine results page automatically show the ad they deem most relevant based on its ad rank.
 Typically, ad rank is calculated by multiplying the maximum cost-per-click (CPC) bid with the ad quality score (ad rank = max CPC bid x quality score).
 When you have two or more separate ads competing for the same keyword, it splits your results.
 Your click-through rates (CTRs), links, and content are split across multiple ads.

 Keyword cannibalization is nearly always unintentional.
 Essentially, you’re asking the ad platform’s algorithms to rank your competing ads.
 Often, one ad has higher ranking signals than another and will win the ad space.
 However, if there is no clear winner, none of the ads will rank as well as they might have, ruining each other’s ability to perform.